limbernie/limbernie.github.io/_posts/2018-06-03-gemini-inc-v2-walkthrough.md

 admin    (u=14)
 ```

-Now that I have the user ID of the newly registered account, let's proceed to activate it.
+Now that we know the user ID of the newly registered account, let's proceed to activate it.
 Before we do that, know this &mdash; any invalid code will result in a `403 INVALID VALUE` response from the server.

 ![0.7qgwlhrfd8u](/assets/images/posts/gemini-inc-v2-walkthrough/0.7qgwlhrfd8u.png)